-After querying the necessary data in the search window, select Additional tools → Charts → Diagrams → Graph diagram to start building your graph.
+After querying the necessary data in the search window, click the gear icon on the toolbar and select Charts → Diagrams → Graph diagram to start building your graph.

 During the creation process of the graph, each column you add to the workspace (that is, every group of nodes in the final graph) is represented as an object defined by 3 factors: type, name and attributes.

 By default, each column you add to the workspace is assigned a different type, which is a set of settings that affect all the corresponding nodes in the graph.
 You can group columns containing the same kind of information under the same type and apply the same settings to their values.
 To do it, select the type icon of a column and drag it to the new type you want it to be under.